 Pair Roquefort with honey and zesty apples.
 The salty profile of Roquefort also sits in perfect tune with meat.

-How Roquefort is made
+How Roquefort (PDO) is made

 Strict guidelines set the tone for how producers make Roquefort cheese, and following these is key to achieving the official label.